"KILLINURE" or "KILLYNURE"

 maps: Ord 3:16 &

 road.
-The house that preceeded it was of the low bungalo style with
+The house that preceeded it was a typical Irish bungalow, probably built with a

 thatched roof.
-The orchard to the west of the house was removed
+The orchard shown to the west of the house was removed

 in the mid-1960's and is now planted in productive pasture.
 Edgar & Amanda